lilykueber/Capstone/README.md

 # Capstone
 These are the files for my senior captsone project for the Concordia University Computer Science Department.
-In order to view, the user does need to download the renpy application found at https://www.renpy.org.
+Images and audio found in corresponding labeled folders.
+The script.rpy file has the main code which can be run on a code runner (I specifically used Visual Studio Code).
+The gui.rpy, options.rpy, and screens.rpy are also run for the game to make the buttons and screens.
+Users must download Renpy at https://www.renpy.org/.